 My background is in marine biology: I have a Master’s in Marine Biology from Humboldt State University and a Bachelor’s in Biology from Swarthmore College.
 I am broadly interested in intertidal communities: overall biodiversity, effects of climate change, population distributions, range shifts, and species interactions.
 I have also spent time as an outdoor educator in the Santa Cruz Mountains for elementary school youth, and prior to coming to the Academy, led a coastal monitoring citizen science program for high school students.

-When not in the field, I sit on a steering committee for the international Citizen Science Association and was a co-chair of their inaugural conference in San Jose, CA in February 2015.
+When not in the field, I sit on the Board of the Citizen Science Association and was a co-chair of their inaugural conference in San Jose, CA in February 2015.
 The CSA works to advance the field of public participation in scientific research and strengthen the community of practitioners, educators, scientists, volunteers, evaluators, and others involved in citizen science.
+With my colleague Rebecca, I won the Bay Nature Institute's "Local Hero in Environmental Education" award in 2017.
 I am also the founder of the Bay Area Citizen Science Coalition, which brings together local citizen science groups in the San Francisco Bay Area to achieve broader biodiversity research and education outcomes.